 The fracture surface showed that cracks especially propagated along grain boundaries.
 Through the cryo-transfer atom probe tomography the scientists revealed that hydrogen gathered along those grain boundaries.
 “Our experiments were able to show that the amount of hydrogen at particles inside the bulk is much higher than at grain boundaries.
 However, hydrogen embrittles the material only at the grain boundaries.
 With the help of computational simulations, we were able to see that hydrogen is attracted by the high energy regions along the grain boundaries causing material’s failure and that particles in the bulk rather act as hydrogen traps, which hinder crack propagation.”, says Dr. Poulami Chakraborty, co-author of the recent publication and postdoctoral researcher at the Max-Planck-Institut für Eisenforschung.

 Intermetallic particles could be a first solution

 The research was partly funded through the consolidator grant “Shine” of the European Research Council.
-The project is headed by Prof. Baptiste Gault, group leader at the MPIE and co-author of the recent publication.
+The project is headed by Dr. Baptiste Gault, group leader at the Max-Planck-Institut für Eisenforschung and co-author of the recent publication.